Athletics

 The Coaches' Award

-The Coaches Award has been a tradition since 1989 and is voted on by the Varsity Coaches.
-It is presented to the athlete who has demonstrated sportsmanship, leadership, a good work ethic and desire in practice and game situations.
+The Coaches Award has been a tradition since 1989 and is voted on by the DSHA Varsity Coaches.
+It is presented to the athlete who has demonstrated sportsmanship, leadership, a good work ethic, and desire in practice and game situations.

-Rachel was also named a Greater Metro Conference Scholar Athlete junior and senior year and has demonstrated great leadership skills.
-Rachel was also the Vice-President of the Student Athletic Advisory Council.
-Rachel truly exemplifies all of the attributes the Coaches Award is looking to acknowledge.
-Rachel will attend Marquette University in the fall.
-She will surely be missed next year by all of her teams!
-Congratulations!
+Meg was also named a Greater Metro Conference Scholar Athlete her junior and senior year and demonstrated great leadership skills.
+She truly exemplifies all of the attributes the Coaches Award is looking to acknowledge.
+Meg will attend St. Louis University and will play club soccer.

 2023 Ski State Champions